 I recently purchased a new car.
 My old 2003 Honda Pilot was on its last legs and the cost to repair the AC was more than the car was worth.
 So reluctantly, I started shopping for a new (used) car.
 In shopping for my car, I performed several of the same steps that parents who are thinking about your school do.

 I went on cars.com, Edmunds.com, carvana.com, and others to research the different models.
 When I had narrowed down my choices, I read the online reviews about that car.
 And I asked my friends and family their opinion on the make and model that I had selected.
 When my mind was pretty much set, I went for a test drive.

 Being able to feel how the car handled, how it drove, and (let’s be honest, did I look cool?) were the final steps in making my decision.
 When parents are shopping for your school, they generally take the same approach.
-Schools have a big opportunity in allowing parents (and students) the ability to try before they buy.
+They do their research, they visit online reviews, and they ask their friends and family about the school.
+Schools have a big opportunity in taking that next step and allowing parents (and students) the ability to try before they buy.

 Creating a strong “experiential” approach to your school enrollment can often be the difference in a family selecting your school versus another one.

 Here are four ways that you can improve your school enrollment and allow parents to experience your school before they enroll :

 This is a very simple and easy way for you to “peel the curtain” back and show parents what their child will experience at your school.
 The nice thing about this is you can very easily weave in your key messages when you tell the student’s story.

 This is not about scope and sequence or the daily schedule, but it is talking about how education works in the classroom, or the different extracurricular activities or the personal relationships that the student has formed with the faculty or other students.